- Education and Science»

 Lentil doesn't only cover Hiragana and Katakana it also covers family names, nature words, station names, days of the week and some Kanji too!

 Here are some links to online games that can help you learn Hiragana, because learning doesn't always have to be serious, it can be fun too!

-Books can be a big help in learning Japanese and Hiragana workbooks are a valuable resource for learning Hiragana ans also the basics in vocabulary and grammar.
-You can find workbooks at your local bookstore or there is a list of some useful ones below that you can acquire online.
+Books can be a big help in learning Japanese and Hiragana workbooks are a valuable resource for learning Hiragana and also the basics in vocabulary and grammar.
+You can find workbooks at your local bookstore or online, Here is a list of some useful workbooks below that you can acquire online.

 Some helpful books include:

 - Learning Japanese Hiragana and Katakana: A Workbook for Self-Study

 - Japanese Hiragana & Katakana for Beginners: First Steps to Mastering the Japanese Writing System